Chapter 11. Security

 No SQL statements exist to switch automatic mapping on and off in the security database.
 Instead, gsec must be used:

-gsec -mapping drop
+gsec -mapping setgsec -mapping drop

-More gsec switches may be needed, depending on what kind of log-in you used to connect, e.g., -user
+More gsec switches may be needed, depending on what kind of log-in you used to connect, e.g., -user and -pass, or -trusted.

-can set the auto-mapping on if it is disabled.
+Only SYSDBA can set the auto-mapping on if it is disabled.

 Any administrator can drop (disable) it.